 The data revealed substantial challenges for many Coloradans, especially members of covered populations.
 By exploring the experiences of Colorado residents through surveys and in-person and virtual meetings across the state in 2022 and 2023, the Digital Equity Team identified many barriers and assets to digital equity.
 These and other efforts have created a feedback loop that will continue to inform plan improvements throughout the implementation period and beyond.

-Covered Populations
+NTIA Covered Populations

-- Immigrants
+- Individuals who are members of a racial or ethnic minority group.

 - Individuals with a language barrier

 - Individuals with disabilities

-- Justice-involved individuals

-- Households and individuals with limited financial resources
+- Incarcerated individuals

+- Individuals who live in covered households

 - Members of racial and ethnic minorities

-- Older adults

 - Rural residents

-- Veterans
+Veterans